Shaneosaure/pandoc-as-a-service/README.md

 # Pandoc As A Service
-If you need to convert a markdown file to a beautiful PDF (initial view at 100% in acrobat, metadata according to YAML markdown ...)
+If you need to convert a markdown file to a beautiful PDF (initial view at 100%, metadata according to YAML markdown ...)

 ## Overview